znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

   }
   ```

 - Note: we did not provide "Sales" or "Associate" as the value of "department" or "designation" respectively.
-Those were looked up in the dictionary.
+Those values came from the dictionary.

 This feature also supports the following lookup syntax: